VilleTynys-Official/UPrint/README.md

 - React
 - Express.js
 - MongoDB
+- Docker & Docker-compose
+- JWT Tokens

-## How to run
+## How to run using docker container for MongoDB
 ### Backend

-1. Create ./backend/config/default.json -file with your configurations.
-There is an example file in the folder.
-Basically you need a connection url for your mongo db database.
+1. Install docker, login to dockerhub and run `docker-compose up -d` in ./backend.
+This will start the mongodb container.
 2. Run `npm install` and then `npm run start`.

 ### Frontend
 3. Run `npm install` and then `npm run start`.
-4. Navigate to http://localhost:3000/ and create a user.
+4. Navigate to http://localhost:3000/.
+You should see a login page where you can register a user.

+## How to run locally using MongoDB Atlas
+Set up MongoDB Atlas.
+Then get use the application connection url in backend/config/default.json for mongoURI.
+Then continue from step 2.